Believe It Or Not, You Can Experience The Best Of Uluru In 48 Hours

 The exceptional clarity of the atmosphere is completely different to the city sky.
 Sit back, relax and enjoy.

 Prepare for a super early alarm (sorry) on day two.
-In the autumnal months, you’ll need to be up at 4:30am and, in the summer months, even earlier.
-Your hotel will have sunrise times available if you can’t be trusted to drag yourself out of bed.
+In the autumn months, you’ll need to be up at 4:30am and, in the summer months, even earlier.
+Your hotel will have sunrise times available if you can’t be trusted to figure it out yourself.